guildai/guild.ai/pages/docs/runs.md

 Both `STOP` and `START` are optional.
 If `START` is omitted it is assumed to be ``0`` (i.e. the first run in the list).
-If `STOP` is ommitted it is assumed to be the index of the last run.
+If `STOP` is omitted it is assumed to be the index of the last run.

 !!! important
     Run indexes are relative to the list of runs returned by ``guild